Foreign exchange rates are one of the top factors you should consider when transferring money overseas.

 How do exchange rates work?

 Exchange rates can be either flexible or fixed.
 Flexible exchange rates are determined by the foreign exchange market, commonly known as the forex market.
-Flexible exchange rates keep on changing every time depending on what traders think the currency is worth and the factors.
-Flexible exchange rates are said to be ‘floating’ and can fluctuate regularly due to factors listed below.
+Flexible exchange rates change throughout the day depending on what traders think the currency is worth and other factors.
+Flexible exchange rates are said to be “floating” and can fluctuate regularly due to factors listed below.

-In general, fluctuating rates affect a range of stakeholders.
-These include:
+In general, fluctuating rates affect a range of stakeholders, including:

-- Travellers - When you travel overseas you may have less or more to spend depending on the strengths or weaknesses of the currencies you’re trading.
+- Travelers - When you travel overseas you may have less or more money to spend depending on the strengths or weaknesses of the currencies you’re trading.